Quantized plastic deformation: Algorithmic efficiency

-Instead, using the proposed algorithm, we found empirically for the same type of problem, that the choice of the loading increment of $\Delta\alpha=2\times10^{-4}$ was sufficient.
-In each increment, the required total number of operations was around twice the number of operations in the corresponding linear elasticity problem (a single Gauss-Newton step for each increment) because the computational cost of plastic correction was approximately equal to that of the elastic predictor.
-We also observed (for the $N=100\times 100$ case) that the iterations associated with plastic corrections converged, on average, in about 30 function calls (automaton iterations plus step-size determining sub-iterations), with around 30 elements updated in each automaton step.
-This amounts to around $10^3 b$ operations for the plastic corrector stage, where $b \sim a $ is a constant characterizing the effort of the computation of the Jacobian and $a\approx 7$, which translates to only about 20 microseconds on a simple 4-core i7 desktop computer.
+Instead, using the proposed framework, we found empirically for the same type of problem, that the choice of the loading increment of $\Delta\alpha=2\times10^{-4}$ was sufficient.
+In each increment, at least for $N=100\times100$, the required total number of operations was around 1.5 times the number of operations in the corresponding linear elasticity problem (a single Gauss-Newton step for each increment) because the computational cost of plastic correction was approximately half of that of the elastic predictor.
+Note also that due to the chosen exponential decrease of the time-step with sub-iterations (say, when using line-search as in \cite{Armijo}), the additional computational time associated with such sub-iterations is only logarithmic in the required number of sub-iterations, and can be kept bounded.
+Therefore, the overall gain in run-time due to the proposed accelerating measures is significant, and reaches at least an order of magnitude, vis-a-vis the formal looping over all elements.

-A detailed counting, which will be presented elsewhere, suggests that the new approach can lead to an up to two orders of magnitude decrease in the computational time vis-a-vis the `purely elastic' approach.
+Overall, we observed (for the $N=100\times 100$ case) that the iterations associated with plastic corrections converged, on average, in about 30 function calls (automaton iterations plus step-size determining sub-iterations), with around 30 elements updated in each automaton step.
+This amounts to around $10^3 b$ operations for the plastic corrector stage, where $b \sim a $ is a constant characterizing the effort of the computation of the Jacobian and $a\approx 7$, which translates to only about 20 microseconds on a simple 4-core \emph{i}7 desktop computer.
+An even more detailed counting, which will be presented elsewhere, suggests that the proposed reformulation of the MTM framework can lead to an up to two orders of magnitude decrease in the computational time vis-a-vis the more conventional, `purely elastic', MTM approach.